 Edward Payne is the Senior Curator of Spanish Art at the Auckland Castle Trust and an Honorary Fellow at Durham University.
 He previously served as the inaugural Meadows/Mellon/Prado Curatorial Fellow at the Meadows Museum, and as the Moore Curatorial Fellow in Drawings and Prints at the Morgan Library & Museum.
 At the Morgan, Payne organised Visions and Nightmares: Four Centuries of Spanish Drawings (2014), and he was a contributor to the Courtauld Gallery’s exhibition catalogue Goya: The Witches and Old Women Album (2015).
 Payne also contributed to the catalogue raisonné of Ribera’s drawings (2016), and he curated Between Heaven and Hell: The Drawings of Jusepe de Ribera (2017).
 With Xavier Bray, Payne is co-curating Ribera: The Art of Violence at the Dulwich Picture Gallery (2018–19).

-Mark A. Roglan is the Director of the Meadows Museum and Centennial Chair in the Meadows School of the Arts at Southern Methodist University.
-He has contributed to many publications in the field of nineteenth- and twentieth-century Spanish art, and has curated important exhibitions.
+Mark A. Roglan (1971–2021) was the Director of the Meadows Museum and Centennial Chair in the Meadows School of the Arts at Southern Methodist University.
+He contributed to many publications in the field of nineteenth- and twentieth-century Spanish art, and curated important exhibitions.
 Prior to his tenure in Dallas he worked as a curatorial fellow and a research associate in the Museo del Prado and served as assistant with the Fogg Museum at Harvard University.
-Among other distinctions and awards, he holds the Encomienda de la Orden de Isabel la Católica, a knighthood sanctioned by King Juan Carlos I for his contributions to Spanish art.
+Among other distinctions and awards, he held the Encomienda de la Orden de Isabel la Católica, a knighthood sanctioned by King Juan Carlos I for his contributions to Spanish art.